 VideoInspector, as it’s clear from its name, inspects the media data of your video file.
 It can help you find the required codecs for MKV, AVI, MPEG, and QuickTime files.
 Please note that it doesn’t support a popular MP4 format, WMV, and FLV.
 The great thing is that VideoInspector not only shows you the information about your media file, but also tells you if the file is corrupted or not.
 In case the necessary codec is missing on your PC, the software will show you a red cross and provide a link to a website where you can get it for free.

-SEE ALSO: Convert MKV to MP4 in 3 Clicks Only
+SEE ALSO: How to Convert MKV to MP4 in 3 Clicks Only

 Ready Video Codec Packs